SharjAhmed/snapdish-frontend/README.md

             - `{"owner":["This field is required."]}`
             - So I went back to my backend code and took it back to basics by following the Django REST walkthrough project - after fiddling around with the code and makign sure there were no typos, the issue was finally resolved.

-5. There is a small unresolved bug - when updating a comment, the page needs to be refreshed to show the updated comment content - there are no errors in the console for this and given more time, I would have investigated further and resolved.
+4. There is a small unresolved bug - when updating a comment, the page needs to be refreshed to show the updated comment content - there are no errors in the console for this and given more time, I would have investigated further and resolved.
 ## Deployment

-This application has been deployed from GitHub to Heroku by following the steps (these are steps after you have set up the front end project in the Config Vars of the back end project):
+This application has been deployed from GitHub to Heroku by following the steps (these are steps after you have set up the frontend project in the Config Vars of the backend project):

 1. Create or log in to your account on [Heroku.com](https://www.heroku.com/).
 2. Create a new app, add app name and choose your region.
 3. Click on create app.
 4. In Terminal of your project, push your changes to GitHub.
-5. Log in to Heroku.com and open the dashboard for your react application (for the front end).
+5. Log in to Heroku.com and open the dashboard for your react application (for the frontend).
 6. Select the “Deploy” tab in the dashboard
 7. Scroll down to the bottom and then select “Manual deploy”, and choose your repository.
 8. Wait for your build to complete.